cognitedata/cognite-sdk-js/guides/authentication.md

   onAuthenticate: login => {
     login.redirect({
       redirectUrl: 'https://my-app.com/successful-login',
-      errorRedirectUrl: 'https://my-app.com/unsuccessful-login', // this one is optional.
-Will default to redirectUrl });
+      errorRedirectUrl: 'https://my-app.com/unsuccessful-login', // We encourage you to use this property as well.
+If not specified it will default to redirectUrl
+    });
   },
 });